ReCycle: Resilient Training of Large DNNs using Pipeline Adaptation: Related Work

 \textbf{Optimizing Hybrid-Parallel Training.} Improvements in hybrid parallelism are extensively studied in the context of ML training~\cite{megatron-sc, activation-checkpointing, deepspeed, pytorch-distributed, pytorch-fsdp, alpa, gpipe, pipedream, chimera, hanayo, bpipe}.
 Alpa~\cite{alpa} automatically optimizes inter- and intra-operator parallelism using a hierarchical ILP formulation.
-Tofu~\cite{tofu} uses DP to optimally partition tensor operations in a single node.
+Tofu~\cite{tofu} employs dynamic programming to optimally partition tensor operations in a single node.
 FlexFlow~\cite{flexflow} uses a randomized search algorithm to quickly find parallelism strategies.
-TensorOpt~\cite{tensoropt} introduces a DP that can optimize parallelism for multiple resource dimensions (e.g., memory and compute).
-Piper~\cite{piper} proposes a two-level DP algorithm to find optimal hybrid parallelism strategies. \NAME uses a DP algorithm and an MILP which exploit key functional redundancies in hybrid parallelism to explicitly improve training throughput under failures.
+TensorOpt~\cite{tensoropt} introduces a dynamic programming approach capable of optimizing parallelism across multiple resource dimensions, including memory and compute.
+Piper~\cite{piper} proposes a two-level dynamic programming algorithm to find optimal hybrid parallelism strategies.
+In contrast, \NAME leverages a dynamic programming algorithm and mixed-integer linear programming (MILP) to exploit key functional redundancies in hybrid parallelism, explicitly enhancing training throughput in the presence of failures.

 {\bf Elastic Training.} Elastic training systems can dynamically adjust the resources allocated to a training job.
-Both Horovod \cite{horovod} and Torch Distributed~\cite{pytorch-distributed} provide mechanisms to modify the number of workers, but require either a restart from a checkpoint or an expensive re-shuffling of model parameters.
+Both Horovod \cite{horovod} and Torch Distributed~\cite{pytorch-distributed} offer mechanisms to modify the number of workers, but require either a restart from a checkpoint or an expensive re-shuffling of model parameters.
 CoDDL~\cite{coddl}, Optimus~\cite{optimus}, OASiS~\cite{oasis}, and Themis~\cite{themis} are ML cluster schedulers that can dynamically allocate resources across multiple DNN training jobs.
 Or et al.~\cite{mlsys20:or} auto-scale the number of workers for a training job.
-Varuna~\cite{varuna} provides elastic training by leveraging spot instances, but requires restarts from checkpoints to handle unexpected pre-emptions.
-While some elastic training systems can affect model consistency by changing important hyperparameters such as batch size and learning rate, \NAME ensures that operations are mathematically consistent regardless of the number of failures.
+Varuna~\cite{varuna} provides elastic training by leveraging spot instances, but requires restarts from checkpoints to handle unexpected preemptions.
+While some elastic training systems can affect model consistency by changing critical hyperparameters such as batch size and learning rate, \NAME guarantees mathematical consistency of operations, regardless of the number of failures.